rse/capsula/src/capsula.md

 current working directory from within an encapsulated environment based on a *Docker* container.
-The crux is that the **Capsula** container environment provides a special filesystem layout to the command, which mimicks the host filesystem paths as close as possible, but prevents access to non-relevant areas of the user's home directory and persists changes to the areas outside the user's home directory.
+The crux is that the **Capsula** container environment provides a special filesystem layout to the command, which mimics the host filesystem paths as close as possible, but prevents access to non-relevant areas of the user's home directory and persists changes to the areas outside the user's home directory.